The effect of role-based resource allocation on epidemic dynamics: Model

 The corresponding steps for generating the static network are as follows: \begin{enumerate} \item A number $rN$ of nodes is randomly selected to be classified as type \~{D}, while the remaining nodes are classified as type \~{G}. \item A total of $\frac{\langle k_1\rangle}{2}(1-r)N$ \~{G}-\~{G} links are randomly created among individuals of type \~{G} in the physical-contact layer.
 Here, $\langle k_1\rangle$ denotes the average number of links that a \~{G} node has with other \~{G} nodes. \item A total of $\langle k_2\rangle(1-r)N$ identical \~{D}-\~{G} links are randomly created on both the physical-contact layer and social-behavior layer simultaneously.
 Here, $\langle k_2\rangle$ denotes the average number of links that a \~{G} node has with \~{D} nodes. \end{enumerate} Therefore, the average degrees of individual \~{G} and individual \~{D} are $\langle k_1\rangle+\langle k_2\rangle$ and $\langle k_2\rangle(1-r)/r$, respectively.
 The physical-contact layer represents the disease sprading network, whereas the social-behavior layer is a subnetwork of it that serves as the resource allocation network.
 The schematic illustration of the network is presented in Fig.~\ref{netpic}(a).

 For epidemic spreading, an individual in the susceptible state, whether \~{G}S or \~{D}S, becomes infected with probability $\beta$ upon contact with a neighboring infected individual of type \~{G}I. Meanwhile, an infected individual, either \~{G}I or \~{D}I, recovers with probability of $\mu(R_i)$.
-In formulating the relation between the recovery probability and resources, two practical scenarios need to be taken into account.
-Firstly, even when resources are absent, individuals retain a certain probability of recovery due to their inherent immunity.
-Secondly, there exists a saturation effect of resources on enhancing the recovery probability; the probability does not increase indefinitely.
+In formulating the relation between the recovery probability and resources, three practical scenarios need to be taken into account.
+Firstly, even when resources are absent, individuals may retain a certain probability of recovery due to their inherent immunity.
+Secondly, there is a positive correlation between the recovery probability and the allocated resource quantities~\cite{PhysRevE.96.012321}.
+Thirdly, there exists a saturation effect of resources on enhancing the recovery probability~\cite{PhysRevResearch.3.013157,power_info_SEIS,PhysRevE.111.044301}.
+Therefore, this relation is primarily characterized by three physical quantities: the baseline recovery probability (under zero-resource conditions), the saturated recovery probability (under infinite-resource conditions), and the treatment efficiency (which measures the rate of approaching the saturation state).
 Given these considerations, we propose the following relation:

 where $\alpha>0$ and $\omega>0$ can serve as a metric for the strength of the baseline recovery probability and the treatment efficiency, respectively.
 Equation~\eqref{mu} shows that the baseline recovery probability and the saturated recovery probability are respectively $\frac{\alpha}{1+\alpha}\mu_0$ and $\mu_0$.
-The sigmoid function defined in Eq.~\eqref{mu} is plotted in Fig.~\ref{figapp}(a) of the \hyperref[supa]{Appendix}.
-Equation~\eqref{mu} is selected for this paper, although it is not the only one that satisfies the requirements; alternative formulations, such as those presented in Refs.~\cite{PhysRevResearch.3.013157,CHEN2019156,PhysRevE.105.064308}, are also capable of generating similar relation curves.
+The sigmoid function defined in Eq.~\eqref{mu} is plotted in Fig.~\ref{figapp}(a) of the~\ref{supa}.
+Equation~\eqref{mu} is selected for this paper, although it is not the only one that satisfies the requirements; alternative formulations, such as those presented in Refs.~\cite{PhysRevResearch.3.013157,PhysRevE.105.064308,CHEN2019156}, are also capable of generating similar relation curves.